ccxzhang/4DataViz/index.md

   <figcaption font-size="12px"> The figure displays the logistic regression (under $L$1-regularization) results. </figcaption>
 </div>

-As the top left figure reveals, one that leans towards democracy, freedom, and the market is more likely to support information transparency under the crisis, while the supporter of nationalism or/and traditionalism is less likely to agree.
-If one inclines to the socialist ideology, he or she may also agree.
-Freedom is the main force driving information transparency, and Nationalism is the primary opposite factor among all the indices.
-The result is in line with our intuition that freedom and government domination, the usual practice of withholding information, are incompatible.
-Besides being male, positively associated with information transparency, the remaining demographic variables do not display a clear pattern.
+In light of the above figure, we can find that one supports democracy, freedom, and the market tends to disagree.
+One who follows traditionalism or nationalism also embraces the idea.
+Interestingly, respondents with a college education or above than those who fail to attend high school are more likely to agree with the statement.
+A possible explanation for this is that well-educated people in China may have a deeper understanding and see the flaws of freedom than the laypeople.
+Thus they tend to reject the idea of indiscriminate imitation.
+The same explanation could also apply to individuals whose income is between 150k and 300k.
+As for living in southwest China and being male, it is hard to figure out the exact reasons.
+We may attribute that phenomenon to Lasso’s arbitrary feature selections.

 ## What is Chinese talking about when they talk about nationalism?